 Team Village is a group of tents with sidewalls that reside on a flat grassy field surface.
-Each team will be provided with a 20' x 20' working area in a tent that includes two tables, seven chairs, one electrical outlet (120V 60 Hz 15A), and a wireless internet connection.
+Each team will be provided with a 15 foot x 25 foot working area in a tent that includes two tables, seven chairs, one electrical outlet (120V 60 Hz 15A), and a wireless internet connection.
+The tent has an approximate height of 10 feet.
 Although the covered workspace is weather resistant, teams are discouraged from leaving sensitive electronics/equipment exposed in the tent.